 Inpatients are covered by Medicare Part A. They must be hospitalized for at least three consecutive days (not including the date of discharge) as Part A-inpatients to be eligible for Medicare to cover their care in a skilled nursing facility after hospitalization.

 People who are in observation status at hospitals are covered by Medicare Part B. Any time spent in observation status does not count toward the three-day inpatient hospitalization that is required for coverage of nursing facility care.
-Thus the right to appeal your status may be important, especially if you required costly nursing home care after your hospitalization.
+Thus the right to appeal for coverage as an inpatient under Medicare Part A may be important, especially if you require costly nursing home care after your hospitalization.
 It may also be important if you were not enrolled in Medicare Part B and were thus responsible for the entire cost of your observation hospital stay.

 - How do I know if I now have the right to appeal under the court’s decision?

-To be a member of the class that now has a right to appeal your hospital status, you must have:
+To be a member of the class that now has a right to appeal for coverage under Part A as a hospital inpatient, you must have:

 - been hospitalized since January 1, 2009; and,

-- been a Medicare beneficiary with original/traditional Medicare during the hospitalization in question (e., not a Medicare Advantage member); and,
+- been a Medicare beneficiary with original/traditional Medicare during the hospitalization in question (not a Medicare Advantage member); and,

 - been admitted as an inpatient but then changed to observation status during the hospitalization; and,